sharetribe/flex-docs/src/docs/tutorial/change-logo/index.md

 ![Updated logo](updated-logo.png)

 Logo component is used in several places.
-Check these locations to verify that your changes doesn't break anything:
+Check these locations to verify that your changes don't break anything:

 - **Topbar** - Both desktop and mobile layout.
 The breakpoint is at 768px.